KonradHabel/clip_reid/README.md

 5. final predictions: `predict.py`

-All settings are done by the configuration data-class at the beginning of the scripts.
+All settings are done by the configuration dataclass at the beginning of the scripts.

 `download_data.py` downloads and unzips the challenge data from the provided [challenge toolkit](https://github.com/DeepSportRadar/player-reidentification-challenge).

 The following data structure is used for all scripts:

 ```
-CLIP-ReIdent/
+clip_reid
 ├── data/
 │   ├── data_reid/
 │   │   ├── reid_challenge/